Home Construction in Calgary and Airdrie, AB

 Stage 2 – Framing and Lock-Up

-At this phase of the development, exterior walls are framed and covered in exterior sheathing.
-The framework is actually built on the floor, one wall at a time, and then lifted into place.
-Roof trusses will also be brought in at this time, and installed as quickly as possible to prevent accidental damage as work progresses on the lower areas of the home.
+At this phase of the development, exterior walls are framed and covered in exterior sheathing by the home builder.
+The framework is built on the floor, one wall at a time, and then lifted into place.
+Roof trusses will also be brought in at this time and installed as quickly as possible to prevent accidental damage as work progresses on the lower areas of the home.

 The windows and doors will be installed, as well as the basement floor.
 Rough-ins are completed for electrical and plumbing services and the ductwork for HVAC is also installed.

 Stage 3 – Insulation/Drywall

 The key to the next couple phases of Calgary home construction is proper scheduling (whether front attached, laned, side by side, or townhomes), as a great deal of work happens during this time period.
 At this point, insulation of the exterior walls and roof will be done, with a vapour barrier applied (to keep out moisture).
 Another municipal inspection will be completed as well, and then drywall will be installed.

 Stage 4 – Finishing Interiors and Exteriors